 Your body works best if your blood glucose levels are not too high and not too low.
 People who do not have diabetes have blood glucose levels that stay between 3.5 and 7 mmol/L. If you have diabetes, the goal is to keep your blood glucose levels between 4 and 7 mmol/L before meals and on waking, and between 5 and 9 mmol/l approximately 2 hours after meals most of the time.
 Careful balancing of your insulin doses, diet and exercise will help towards achieving this.

 Measuring your blood glucose is the only way of knowing exactly what your levels are.
 If you go by how you feel, you will only know when you are very low or very high.
-Without any reading, your diabetes team will find it more difficult to advise you, so it is important to bring your meter to clinic.

 Daily blood glucose monitoring